An archetale in the Assembling Terrania Cycle

 “We have been given these talents,” I continued, “for reasons beyond our understanding.
 Our twin task at such a time is to bridle self-doubt and even enlist it as an ally as we break the new path we are to walk.”
 Her stone-framed image acquired a staff with a glowing jewel set in its crown.

 “The Power we call Magus oversees dreams.
-Ask Magus to show you how to perform an imaginal transmutation.
+Ask Magus for his blessing for your path.
 Try it now.
 Open your mind and let the Power personify itself to you.
 Then convey your aim and ask for assistance.”

 “Is Magus male?
 Female?”